The r

 Nature Conservation is fostering our future environmental stewards and inspiring children to value, respect and care for nature.

-We run three award-winning initiatives – Our Patch, Adopt a Spot and the EMA marine program – which reach almost every young person across the Margaret River region and have a huge impact on connecting them to our bushland, rivers and coast.
+We run three award-winning initiatives – Our Patch, Adopt a Spot, and Caring for Coast – which reach almost every young person across the Margaret River region and have a huge impact on connecting them to our bushland, rivers and coast.
+We work hand-in-hand with schools from Augusta in the south to Dunsborough in the north, from Cape Leeuwin to Cape Naturaliste.

 Our Patch